Significant Other (album)

 Significant Other is the second studio album by American nu metal band Limp Bizkit.
 It was released on June 22, 1999, through Flip and Interscope Records.
-It saw the band expand their sound from that of their 1997 debut Three Dollar Bill, Y'all to incorporate further metal and hip-hop influences, but with a more melodic and less hardcore punk-influenced sound.
+The album saw the band expand their sound from that of their debut, Three Dollar Bill, Y'all (1997), incorporating further metal and hip-hop influences but with a more melodic and less hardcore punk-influenced sound.

-Significant Other received high commercial sales, peaking at number one on the US Billboard 200.
-The band's distinctive sound and performance, which was thought to be an improvement over the band's debut, received positive reviews from the critics.
+Significant Other was commercially successful, peaking at number one on the US Billboard 200.
 At least 16 million copies of the album have been sold worldwide.
+It received generally positive reviews from critics, who noted the band's distinctive sound and performance that was considered an improvement over its predecessor.

+The album was nominated for Best Rock Album at the 42nd Annual Grammy Awards, and the lead single "Nookie" was nominated for Best Hard Rock Performance.

 Production

-Following the radio success of the band's cover of George Michael's "Faith", the band was determined to record the follow-up to their first album in order to show that they weren't a "Korn ripoff" or a cover band; the band began writing an album which dealt with issues deriving from their newfound fame.
+Following the radio success of the band's cover of George Michael's "Faith", the band was determined to record the follow-up to their first album in order to show that they were not a "Korn ripoff" or a cover band; the band began writing an album which dealt with issues deriving from their newfound fame.
 Producer Terry Date, known for working with Pantera, White Zombie and Deftones, was chosen by Limp Bizkit to produce Significant Other.
 Guitarist Wes Borland stated of Date's production, "he doesn't get overly involved at the 'music' end of things.
 He's a producer who fools with sound and sonically makes everything perfect.
 He gets sounds that translate really well on tape and pretty much completely captures what we do, perfectly."
 The band immediately began recording after the conclusion of the Family Values Tour, despite the insistence of Interscope Records that the band take a break after it.